 The sky has started to grey over, there’s a bit more bite in the air as you sip your beverage.
 You note the surface tension of the pool is starting to shift around a bit more.
 There's no way you’re going for a dip.
 It’s starting to get uncomfortable.

 The testing methods

 Wind tunnel tests are well known - built to test the aerodynamics of a huge variety of products from cars and planes to footballs and yes, even outdoor patio umbrellas.

-The problem with using wind tunnels for outdoor furniture is, it’s a controlled environment where the wind is dialed up and grows at a steady rate.
+The problem with using wind tunnels for outdoor furniture is, it’s a controlled environment where the wind is dialled up and grows at a steady rate.
 This is perfect for tracking how the body of a car will react with the wind and how it disperses it to create down-force and let engineers plan how to reduce drag.

 However, this is of little use when testing an outdoor furniture product that has to stand up against sudden changes in weather.